 The Department of Psychological Science has five graduate assistantships (GA).
 A full-time GA works 20 hours per week and receives $3,750.00 per semester.
 This also includes a scholarship covering up to 10 hours of graduate-level-course work per semester.
 Students are allowed a maximum of four semesters as a graduate assistant.
 The Psychology GA positions are as follows:

-- Individual Intelligence Testing – student must have completed the intelligence testing class, or an equivalent course, prior to applying for this position.
+- Individual Intelligence Testing/Assessment – student must have completed the intelligence testing class, or an equivalent course, prior to applying for this position.

 - Physiological Psychology Laboratory – student must have completed an undergraduate course in physiological psychology prior to applying for this position.